About Homemade Croissants with Honey Butter Drizzle

 For the Croissant Dough

-- Combine flour, milk, yeast, salt, vegetable oil, and sugar in a stand mixer with a dough hook.
+- Using a stand mixer with a dough hook combine flour, milk, yeast, salt, vegetable oil, and sugar.
 Mix dough on low for 3 minutes.
 If you do not have a stand mixer, mix the ingredients together with a spoon until they begin to thicken, then kneed it with your hands.
 The dough is ready when it no longer is so sticky that it clings to you fingers or the dough hook.
 Dough should be tacky, but easy to detach and roll into a ball.

 - Grease a large bowl with butter, then place the croissant dough ball inside.
 Cover bowl with plastic wrap and allow dough to rise for 1-2 hours in a warm environment.
 Tip: I ran my dryer on low heat for 20 minutes, turned it off, then placed the bowl inside with the door closed.

-- While dough rises, cut each stick of cold butter lengthwise into 3 pieces.
-Place butter slices in a quart-sized plastic bag, arranging them in as close to a flat layer as possible.
+While dough rises, cut each stick of cold butter lengthwise into 3 pieces.
+Place butter slices in a Ziploc bag (quart sized), arranging them in as close to a flat layer as possible.
 Using a rolling pin, roll and press the butter so that the edges fuse together and the butter reaches the edges of the bag.
 This will create a solid 8x8 square of butter.
-Cut butter out of ziplock bag, then wrap the butter square in plastic wrap.
+Cut butter out of Ziploc bag, then wrap the butter square in plastic wrap.
 Place butter back in the refrigerator until dough is ready.

 - Once dough has risen, the next step is to "laminate" the dough, which is a special technique of folding the cold butter within the croissant dough.
 Please see > THIS VIDEO < for the best technique on how to do this (trust me, it's much easier to watch than me trying to type it out).
 Instructions start at the 2:11 minute mark.